 Share any playlists you’re featured on

 If your music ends up being included on any Spotify playlist, no matter how small, share it as much as possible to start racking up more and more streams.
 It’s always a good idea to tag the playlist curator in your posts too, to show them you’re invested in their playlist and build your relationship with them.

 Spotify’s playlist curators are always looking for the best new music and won’t want to let a great track pass them by.
 If you don’t have any success from pitching your tracks at first, your message may have simply been missed, so don’t be afraid to send a polite follow-up email.

 You'll stand a much better chance of getting your music featured on one or more of Spotify's most popular playlists by following these tips.
 If your music isn't on Spotify yet, you can sign up to Ditto Music here and upload your tracks to this essential platform.
-Once you're music's live, you can follow the Ditto Music playlist you're eligible for here and submit your tracks to firstname.lastname@example.org for your chance to be included.
+Once you're music's live, you can follow the Ditto Music playlist you're eligible for here and submit your tracks for the chance to be included.

 - Record Label of the Month: Rooftop Records